- Review of:

 Is the Xiaowa Lite good for pet hair?

-When you have a cat or a dog you face the issued with its hair that you see all over your home.
-The Xiaowa's strong suction along with its main brush easily get rid of pet hair from any floor types.
+When you have a cat or a dog you face the issues with its hair that you see all over your home.
+The Xiaowa's strong suction along with the main brush easy get rid of pet hair from any floor types.
 Compared to robots in this price range, there is no need to clean the main brush from hair very often.
 A carpet detect sensor helps to recognize carpeting surface and automatically increases suction power.

 Cleaning performance on bare floor

 Xiaowa Lite doesn't have a mopping feature.
 However, it does a great job on bare floors such as laminate, marble, hardwood floor, tile linoleum, etc. The robot does not scratch the floor.
 It catches pet hair, dust, and dirt leaving the bare floor fresh and clean.

 There are four suction modes: silent, standard, strong and max.
 Also, the robot has carpet boost that turns on the suction power to maximum once it recognizes carpeting surface, but you have to switch the feature to "on" in the smartphone app since it is "off" by default.
 The Roborock Xiaowa does not make much noise when it is in "silent" mode.
-You can easily be sleeping when the Xiaowa is working in this mode.
+You can comfortably be sleeping when the Xiaowa is working in this mode.
 The "max" mode is loud and delivers maximum suction power yet it is not as loud as a Roomba or Neato.
 Nevertheless, the Xiaowa Lite has strong suction; it is one of the quietest machines we have tested.

 On the max mode, the device lasted for about 60 minutes.
 In silent mode, it can work up to 90 minutes in one charge.

 Power light shows the battery level.
 When it's white - the battery capacity is more than 20%.
 When it's red - less than 20%.
-When the red light is flashing, it means that there is some error like the robot got stuck, etc. When power light is flashing slow - the device is charging or starting up.
+When the red light is flashing, it means that there is some error like the robot got stuck, etc. When the power light is flashing slow - the device is charging or starting up.
 You can check the current battery charging level in the smartphone app.